Scarlat Vârnav: Revolutionary

 Constantin, meanwhile, played a part in the abortive Moldavian liberal revolution, helping to draft its only manifesto.
 Scarlat fed this effort by sending his friends at home issues of the French radical newspapers, especially La Démocratie Pacifique.
 This activity created the impression that Vârnav himself was editing the newspaper; as noted by Zahariuc, it remains plausible that Vârnav was in fact the author of Romanian-centered news in La Démocratie Pacifique, and, as such, that he was attracted by socialism in its Fourierist form.
 Vârnav reportedly tried to cross the border into Moldavia that March, just days before of the revolutionary attempt; the conservative Prince Mihail Sturdza ordered the border guards to prevent him from doing so.
-One of his companions, Teodor Râșcanu, managed to pass through, but soon after had to flee for Wallachia.
+One of his companions, Toderiță Râșcanu, managed to pass through, but soon after had to flee for Wallachia.
 Vârnav made a return to Bukovina, where other Moldavian radicals had found temporary refuge.
 He proposed that the library funds be used to sponsor selective clandestine returns to the country; when other Society members argued against this initiative, he promised to pay back the money using his personal assets.
 Some reports suggest that Vârnav eventually returned to his native country alongside Claude Thions, Consul to Moldavia of the French Second Republic.
 Zahariuc dismisses these as rumors, proposing that they may refer to another Scarlat Vârnav.
 According to Ion Nistor, Vârnav received the title of Postelnic and was advanced to Sublieutenant in the Moldavian Militia; however, Iorga indicates, these were bestowed upon the other Vârnav, who had been allowed in Moldavia.